Rigidity of high dimensional graph manifolds: Thickness and relative hyperbolicity

 The notion of thickness was introduced by Behrstock, Dru\c{t}u and Mosher in \cite{BDM} as an obstruction for a metric space to be asymptotically tree-graded, and hence, for a group to be relatively hyperbolic.
-The simplest such obstruction is being unconstricted, \emph{i.e.}~having no cut-points in any asymptotic cone (by definition, a metric space is thick of order 0 if it is unconstricted).
-It is readily seen that the product of two unbounded geodesic metric spaces is unconstricted.
+The simplest such obstruction is being unconstricted, i.e.~having no cut-points in any asymptotic cone (by definition, a metric space is thick of order 0 if it is unconstricted).
+It is readily seen that the product of two unbounded geodesic metric spaces (e.g.~a graph manifold consisting of a single piece with non-trivial fiber and without internal walls) is unconstricted.
 Notable thick metric spaces and groups which are not unconstricted include the mapping class group and Teichm\"uller space (equipped with the Weil-Petersson metric) of most surfaces (see \cite{BDM}), fundamental groups of classical $3$-dimensional graph manifolds (see again \cite{BDM}), and the group $\out(F_n)$ for $n\geq 3$ (see Algom-Kfir \cite{algom}).

 Let us briefly describe what it means for a metric space $X$ to be thick of order at most 1 with respect to a collection of subsets $\mathcal{L}$.
 First of all, the family $\mathcal{L}$ is required to ``fill'' $X$, that is there must exist a positive constant $\tau$ such that the union of the sets in $\mathcal{L}$ is $\tau-$dense in $X$ (property $(N1)$).
 Secondly, a certain coarse connectivity property (denoted by $(N2)$) must be satisfied: for each $L,L'\in\mathcal{L}$ we can find elements $L_0=L,L_1\dots,L_n=L'$ of $\mathcal{L}$ such that $N_\tau(L_i)\cap N_\tau(L_{i+1})$ has infinite diameter, where the constant $\tau$ is independent of $L,L'$.
 The space $X$ is said to be a $\tau$-network with respect to the family of subspaces $\mathcal {L}$ if conditions $(N1)$ and $(N2)$ hold (with respect to the constant $\tau$).
 For $X$ to be thick of order at most 1, we need $X$ to be a $\tau$-network with respect a family $\mathcal {L}$, where each $L\in\mathcal{L}$ is unconstricted (actually the stricter condition that the family $\mathcal{L}$ is uniformly unconstricted is required to hold).